Justice Ruth Bader Ginsburg Undergoes Surgery For Lung Cancer

 "According to the thoracic surgeon Valerie Rusch, both nodules removed during surgery were found to be malignant on initial pathology evaluation.
 Post-surgery, there was no evidence of any remaining disease.
 Scans performed before surgery indicated no evidence of disease elsewhere in the body.
 Currently, no further treatment is planned.
 Justice Ginsburg is resting comfortably and is expected to remain in the hospital for a few days."

-Dr. Douglas Mathisen, chairman of thoracic surgery at Massachusetts General Hospital, said that recovery from such an operation typically ranges from two to four days in the hospital, with the patient able to go home, do desk work and make calls, within a week.
+Dr. Douglas Mathisen, chairman of thoracic surgery at Massachusetts General Hospital, said that recovery from such an operation typically ranges from two to four days in the hospital, with the patient able to go home, do desk work and make calls within a week.
 That assumes that the operation goes smoothly and that there are no complications.

-Mathisen said that "these days we are seeing more and more patients in their 70s and 80s make relatively quick recoveries, because we are detecting so many more lung cancers at early stages" when treatment is far more effective and successful.
+Mathisen said, "These days we are seeing more and more patients in their 70s and 80s make relatively quick recoveries, because we are detecting so many more lung cancers at early stages" when treatment is far more effective and successful.

 Removal of a lobe is considered "the gold standard" in treatment, and while it means a loss of 15 to 20 percent of the lung, it "can recover," he said, with the other four lobes taking over some of the lost function.